richardkorneisel/intro-to-python/readme.md

 # => [1, 2, 3, 4, 5]
 ```

-##### Remove
+#### Delete

-* Removes an argument from an array
+- Removes an argument from an array
-* If there are multiple instances of that argument, it will delete just the first.
+- If there are multiple instances of that argument, it will delete just the first.

 ```rb
 numbers = [3, 1, 2, 2, 4]